Welford National Park

 The rare yellow-footed rock-wallaby is found in the park as are aboriginal stone arrangements and water wells.
 Welford Homestead is heritage-listed homestead built in the early 1880s.

 Camping with a permit is allowed at one site along the Barcoo River.

-Recreational activities are centered on the permanent waterholes along the Barcoo where visitors can enjoy fishing, canoeing and kayaking.
+Recreational activities are centred on the permanent waterholes along the Barcoo where visitors can enjoy fishing, canoeing and kayaking.
 There are also three tourist drives that cover the river, sand dune and mulga escarpment ecosystems found in the park and totalling more than 100 kilometres.